Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Interventional effects with baseline and time-varying confounders

-Let $q_{0}(l(t) \mid z,x,\bm{l}(t^-))$ be the intensity of time-varying confounders at time $t$ given the baseline confounders $x$ and a history of time-varying confounders $\bm{l}(t^-)$ before $t$ given that there are no intermediate events under treatment assignment $z$.
-Let $q_{1}(l(t) \mid z,r,x,\bm{l}(t^-))$ be the intensity of time-varying confounders at time $t$ given the baseline confounders and a history of time-varying confounders with the intermediate event occurring at $r<t$ under treatment assignment $z$.
-Let $d\Lambda_{*}(t;z,x,\bm{l}(t))$, $d\Lambda_{0}(t;z,x,\bm{l}(t))$, $d\Lambda_{1}(t;z,r,x,\bm{l}(t))$ be the hazard of the intermediate event, cause-specific hazards of the terminal event at time $t$ given the baseline confounders $x$ and a history of time-varying confounders $\bm{l}(t)$ under treatment assignment $z$ (and given that the intermediate event occurs at $r<t$ if applicable).
+be the hazard of the intermediate event, cause-specific hazards of the terminal event at time $t$ given the baseline confounders $x$ and a history of time-varying confounders $\bm{l}(t)$ under treatment assignment $z$ (and given that the intermediate event occurs at $r<t$ if applicable).
+We assume there are no ties; otherwise, if the intermediate event and the terminal event occur at the same time, we assume the intermediate event occurs right before the terminal event.
+Under Assumption \ref{asp2}, the hazards are identifiable,